Burkina Faso striker Traore leaves Lyon for Aston Villa - WHIZ News

 “We’re delighted that Bertrand has chosen to come to Villa,” manager Dean Smith said.
 “He’s a player with immense talent who will really enhance our attacking options.”

-Traore began his career with Villa’s Premier League rivals Chelsea and has also had loan spells with Dutch clubs Vitesse Arnhem and Ajax Amsterdam.
+Traore began his career with Villa’s Premier League rivals Chelsea and has also had loan spells with Dutch clubs Vitesse Arnhem and Ajax.
+He scored 33 goals in 126 games over three seasons with Lyon.

-The 25-year-old striker follows the arrival of Ollie Watkins from second-tier Brentford for a club record 28 million pounds fee earlier this month.
+The 25-year-old forward, who is most dangerous using his pace and skill when cutting in from the right wing, follows the arrival of Ollie Watkins from second-tier Brentford for a club record 28 million pounds fee earlier this month.

 Villa launches its league campaign at home to Sheffield United on Monday.